oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 </details>

-### Step 5a: Configuring the database connection details
+### Task 5a: Configuring the database connection details

 In The Helidon labs we provided the database details via Java system properties using the command line.
 We don't want to do that here as it we would have to place them in the image (making it insecure, and also hard to update) To get around that (and to show the flexibility of the Helidon framework) here we will be specifying them using environment variables, because Helidon uses a hierarchy of sources for the configuration we don't even need to change the code to do this!